 Deprivation, social and economic inequalities also cause significant differences in health outcomes between different groups within our borough.
-The following infographic shows that there is a 5.6-year difference in life expectancy between men living in the most deprived 20% of areas of the borough compared to the least deprived 20%; and a 6-year gap for women between the most and least deprived areas.
-It also shows that for the year 2020-21, COVID-19, circulatory diseases, cancers and respiratory diseases accounted for the majority of that difference in life expectancy; meaning that people living in the most deprived areas of the borough were significantly more likely to die from these diseases than those living in the least deprived areas.
+There is a 5.6 year difference in life expectancy between men living in the most deprived 20% of areas of the borough compared to the least deprived 20%; and a six year gap for women between the most and least deprived areas.

+The following infographic shows that for the year 2020-21, COVID-19, circulatory diseases, cancers and respiratory diseases accounted for the majority of that difference in life expectancy; meaning that people living in the most deprived areas of the borough were significantly more likely to die from these diseases than those living in the least deprived areas.

-Our health and wellbeing strategy is based on this understanding of the health and wellbeing needs of our population and seeks to address the underlying causes of avoidable poor health and early death.
+Our Health and Wellbeing Strategy is based on this understanding of the health and wellbeing needs of our population and seeks to address the underlying causes of avoidable poor health and early death.
 In doing so, it also aims to promote and enhance the positive influences on health and wellbeing for our populations; the assets, opportunities and support available in our borough which promote and protect good mental and physical health.